 Natural Ventilation: TVHC’s outside ventilation rates are 30% above code requirements, providing a superior level of air quality for our occupants.

 Construction IAQ Management Plan: TVHC took special care to ensure that construction pollution sources did not contaminate our interiors.
 We also flushed the building of any residual construction chemicals prior to occupancy to ensure a healthy space.

 Low-Emitting Materials: Volatile organic compounds (VOCs) are harmful gases emitted by a wide array of common products.
 TVHC has specified 100% of our products to emit low-to-no VOCs in order to enhance indoor air quality and support patient and worker health.

 Green Cleaning Program: TVHC implemented a comprehensive Green Cleaning Program to eliminate harmful chemicals used in the building.

-Now that you’ve gotten an idea of specific measures that can be taken towards a higher performing building, please visit our “DIY Green Buildings” page to learn how to apply green building principals to your building and home.
+Now that you’ve gotten an idea of specific measures that can be taken towards a higher-performing building, please visit our “DIY Green Buildings” page to learn how to apply green building principles to your building and home.